josherich/blog/_posts/2016-01-31-Quotes-UX-for-Beginners.md

 Categorize contents into one of these, and apply models and best practice of that type.

 > heuristics:
-> - detect information instead of asking for it
+> - detect user's information instead of asking for it
 > - remove unnecessary questions
-> - format content properly, like phone numbers
+> - format content properly, like phone numbers 123-456-789
 > - list options instead of letting users type
 > - add super clear instructions for every question
 > - break complex questions into more steps so each is easier